 Please note that health information, warnings, and concerns change all the time.
 This information is not final and should in no way be considered health advice.
 It is always recommended that you check with your local health professional before traveling to a different country.
 Some recommended vaccinations for Costa Rica travel are vaccines that protect against contracting hepatitis A and B, measles, typhoid, and other.
 If you are traveling to Costa Rica from South America and Sub-Saharan Africa, you will require a Yellow Fever vaccination.
 For a more information read through our Costa Rica Vaccines page.

 PLEASE KEEP IN MIND THAT IT IS ALWAYS ADVISABLE TO CHECK WITH THE CONSULATE OF ANY COUNTRY YOU INTEND TO TRAVEL TO BEFORE YOU MAKE YOUR PLANS TO ENSURE YOU HAVE THE MOST CURRENT INFORMATION ABOUT VISA AND VACCINATION REQUIREMENTS OR HEALTH AND SAFETY CONCERNS.

-Besides that, don't forget to pack light especially when you take domestic flights throughout your vacation as local airlines impose weight restrictions.
+Besides that, don't forget to pack lightly especially if you are going to take domestic flights throughout your vacation.
+Local airlines impose weight restrictions.
 Furthermore, if you are staying at the beach we highly recommend taking quick-dry, lightweight clothes!
-Also, many resorts and hotels offer laundry service for a small charge.
+Many resorts and hotels offer laundry service for a small charge.